benir-o/benir-o/README.md

 ## Hi there 👋

 I am Benir from Kenya, currently studying Computer Science at Strathmore University.
-I am currently learning Java, Python and Algorithms and data structures.
-I also have a channel that covers [Object Oriented Programming](http://www.youtube.com/@Nircode)
+I am interested in Mobile App Development, Machine Learning as well as Algorithms and Data Structures.<br>

+<a href="http://www.youtube.com/@Nircode"> `Benir on youtube`</a> <br>

+My current instructor is
+<a href="https://github.com/kelvinokumu">`Kelvin Okumu`</a>